yiling-chen/flickr-cropping-dataset/README.md

 This repository contains the dataset used in the following paper:

 Yi-Ling Chen, Tzu-Wei Huang, Kai-Han Chang, Yu-Chen Tsai, [Hwann-Tzong Chen](http://www.cs.nthu.edu.tw/~htchen/), [Bing-Yu Chen](http://graphics.csie.ntu.edu.tw/~robin/).
-(2017). ["Quantitative Analysis of Automatic Image Cropping Algorithms:A Dataset and Comparative Study"]().
+(2017). ["Quantitative Analysis of Automatic Image Cropping Algorithms:A Dataset and Comparative Study"](http://arxiv.org/abs/1701.01480).
 IEEE Winter Conference on Applications of Computer Vision (WACV) 2017.

-**If you use this dataset in an academic paper, please consider to cite:**
+**If you use this dataset in an academic paper, please cite the following article:**

     @inproceedings{chen-wacv2017,
       title={Quantitative Analysis of Automatic Image Cropping Algorithms:A Dataset and Comparative Study},